polterguy/polterguy.github.io/index.md

 You can also use Magic to create your own custom AI chatbot, for then to embed it into your website.
 The Chatbot Wizard component in Magic will ask you for your OpenAI API key, for then to scrape your website generating a RAG database in the process.
 The end result allows your users to ask questions related to your website, and have the chatbot answer how you want it to answer questions.

 It works by scraping your website, generating training data in the process, for then to end up with a custom _"machine learning model"_ (based upon RAG), that answers questions according to your training data.
 You can try out such a chatbot by clicking the button in the bottom / right corner of this page, and ask it any question about Magic Cloud.
 This chatbot was created by scraping this website.
-At AINIRO we also delivers such chatbots as one of our services.
+At AINIRO we also deliver such chatbots as one of our services.
 Read more about [our AI chatbots here](/dashboard/chatbot-wizard/).

 ## The goal of the project